 WDFW last completed comprehensive surveys of peregrine falcon territories in 2009.
-In that year, the Department identified 108 occupied territories, an increase from 91 occupied territories in 2006, and a continued linear increase in the number of occupied territories since 1990 (WDFW, WSDM database; Figure 3).
-Nest success in 2009 was lower than the long-term average (60%), with less than 40%of occupied territories producing at least one nestling to fledging age in 2009.
-However, surveys in 2012 at a random sample of sites (n=25) found an 84% occupancy rate, 76% nest success rate and 1.81 fledglings/occupied territory (Appendix A).
-The long-term trends of increasing numbers of nesting territories, high occupancy rates, and moderate fledging rates are consistent with a stable or increasing population.
-Historical estimates of territories in Washington (Bond 1946) vary and likely underestimate the actual number of territories, but only nine territories were identified from a 1980 survey, although Herman (in Porter and White 1977) reviewed the existing literature and other sources and estimated as many as 25 historical territories.
+In that year, the Department identified 108 occupied territories, an increase from 91 occupied territories in 2006, and a continued linear increase in the number of occupied territories since 1990 (WDFW, WSDM database; Figure 6).
+In addition, the number of occupied territories successfully producing at least one fledgling has continued to increase, and although decreasing to 40 of 108 (37% nest success) occupied sites in 2009, nest success rebounded in 2012 (76% nest success) based on nest surveys at a random sample of sites

+Figure 6.
+Trend in the number of occupied territories and number of successful territories.
+1990-2009.

+(n=25) (Appendix A).
+The long-term trend of increasing numbers of nesting territories, high occupancy rates, and moderate fledging rates are consistent with a stable or increasing population.

+Historical estimates of territories in Washington (Bond 1946) vary and likely underestimated the actual number of territories, but only nine territories were identified from a 1980 survey, although Herman (in Porter and White 1977) reviewed the existing literature and other sources and estimated as many as 25 historical territories.
 Although surveys were not conducted in 2016, the Department has 181 nesting territories documented in its peregrine falcon nesting territory database (WSDM database); applying the 2009 occupancy rate of 82% to the 181 known territories, we estimate 148 territories currently occupied statewide.
 The estimated 148 occupied territories in 2016 far exceeds the 25 historical sites documented during the pre-DDT era and the minimum of 30 pairs established for Washington as part of the federal delisting criteria for the Pacific Coast American peregrine population (USFWS 1982).